How to turn envy into a positive force

 Holding onto jealousy and envy doesn’t help you achieve anything.
-The only thing you do get more of is your own frustration.
-Feelings of inferiority, of not being good enough.
+The only thing you do get more of is your own frustration and of not being good enough.

-So now, subconsciously you’re resenting your goals ‘cuz it made you feel like shit.
+So now, subconsciously you’re resenting your goals ‘cuz they made you feel like shit.
 This makes you feel even less motivated or energised.

 The result?
 You’re now even much less likely to get what you want.